JSteunou/marionette.morphdom/README.md

 will be a huge performance boost.

-If, however, you perform a lot of direct DOM manipulation or use data binding tools like `backbone.stickit`, then this may be slower.
-Morpdom must render the entire view before it can patch it.
+If, however, you perform a lot of direct DOM manipulation or use data binding tools like `backbone.stickit`, then this may be slower. `marionette.morphdom` must render the entire view before it can patch it.
 Depending on the size of your views, this penalty may be larger or smaller - the less DOM your view looks after, the smaller the performance penalty.

 The benefit of using morphdom is that you can limit the amount of manual DOM manipulation while maintaining acceptable performance in your app.
 In this